Last updated on September 10th, 2023

 - 'His BMI is 20, so he's being discharged next week' ('the eating disorder is as strong as ever, but the young man has been told that if he doesn't take responsibility for his recovery the service can't help him')

-- 'My 12-year old lost 20 pounds, which according to the doctor means she's now healthy' (the weight loss puts this girl in danger)
+- 'My 12-year old lost 20 pounds, which according to the doctor means she's now healthy' (the weight loss puts this girl in danger, and it's irrelevant that her BMI is now 'normal')

 But first, why a weight target?

 Why indeed?
 Some experts make the case that a goal weight is useful, and some say not.
-My other post (here), which tells you what you need to know about weight in recovery from an eating disorder, discusses pros and cons of having a weight target.
+My main post on weight restoration (here), tells you what you need to know about weight in recovery from an eating disorder, and discusses pros and cons of having a weight target.

 I'll show you the differences between the two approaches.
 I produced this infographic (which you're welcome to copy and share, as long as you keep it just as it is – and please click on it to get a better quality image) to give you a quick idea of what it's all about.
 With the example I picked, the person's target weight would differ by 10 kg (22 pounds).